 A key element in managing the collection creation process relies on identifying and developing trends.
 Trends in the fashion industry can come from a variety of places which include:

 To some extent the areas of influence are countless.
-Fast fashion companies are an example of organisations which started their growth by approaching fashion trends following a trickle-down approach, whereby many of their designs were inspired by haute-couture fashion collections.
-Over time, however, new trends influenced fashion firms, following a trickle-up approach (like for instance the Punk movement) or trickle across, where certain fashion choices adopted by a designer, were adopted by his\her competitors within the same price segment.
+Fast fashion companies are an example of organisations which started their massive growth by approaching fashion trends following a trickle-down approach, whereby many of their designs were inspired by haute-couture fashion collections.
+Over time, however, new trends influenced fashion firms, following a trickle-up approach (like for instance the Punk movement) or trickle across phenomena, where certain fashion choices adopted by one designer, were adopted by hisher competitors within the same price segment.